pgina/docs/v3.1/local_machine.md

 Care must be taken to avoid removing needed groups.
-As an example of the kind of thing that might happen, consider the following scenario.
+As an example of the kind of thing that might happen, consider the following scenario where a user is unintentionally removed from the `Administrators` group.
 Suppose that account `foo` exists locally on the machine and in LDAP.
 The local account is a member of the `Administrators` group.
-The LDAP plugin is enabled in the authentication stage and the LocalMachine plugin is enabled in authentication and gateway stages.
-Further, suppose that the LDAP plugin is configured to authenticate prior to the LocalMachine plugin, and the LocalMachine settings are the default settings.
+The [LDAP plugin](ldap.html) is enabled in the authentication stage and the LocalMachine plugin is enabled in authentication and gateway stages.
+Further, suppose that the LocalMachine settings are the default settings.

 The following scenario then occurs:

-1. User logs on to the machine using credentials that are valid for LDAP, but not for the local account.
+1. User `foo` enters credentials that are valid for LDAP, but not for the local account.
 This might happen if the local account's password was scrambled by the LocalMachine plugin (see configuration below), or the LDAP password was changed and the local account's password hasn't been updated.

-2. The user is authenticated by LDAP plugin, but fails authentication in the LocalMachine plugin.
-The internal list of groups is empty because the LocalMachine plugin failed to authenticate and therefore did not add any groups to the list (see "Authentication" above).
+2. The user is authenticated by the [LDAP plugin](ldap.html), but fails authentication in the LocalMachine plugin.
+The internal list of groups is empty because the
+   LocalMachine plugin failed to authenticate and therefore did not add any groups to the list (see above).

 3. The LocalMachine plugin does not execute in the authorization stage because in the default configuration, the authorization stage is not enabled.